Articles & Reviews

 Conscious Living Magazine Australia Jan/Feb issue 1994

-Sidenote: The film discussed in this article and referred to as Sacred Sex 2, is known and sold under different titles in various countries.
-In the US it is known as The Secrets of Sacred Sex, in Germany it is called Tantra Sex.
+Sidenote: This article on sacred sexuality discusses the film known as “Sacred Sex 2”, which is sold under different titles in various countries.
+In the US, it is known as “The Secrets of Sacred Sex”, in Germany, it is called “Tantra Sex”.
 It is also available in many other countries.
-The film referred to in this article as Sacred Sex is a documentary film produced in Australia and aired on television in Australia and England in 1991.
+The documentary film referred to in this article as ‘Sacred Sex’ was produced in Australia and aired on television in Australia and England in 1991.
 An early version of our Body, Heart & Soul workshops is a prominent feature in this documentary.
 It is available on video in some countries.
-Cynthia Connop’s first foray into the ancient arts of Tantra exploded onto the screen in the form of the outstanding film, Sacred Sex, cited as one of the most controversial films of its time.
+Cynthia Connop’s first foray into the ancient arts of Tantra exploded onto the screen in the form of the outstanding film, “Sacred Sex”, cited as one of the most controversial films of its time.

-Connop’s sequel, Sacred Sex 2, promises to be more educational then the first.
+Connop’s sequel, “Sacred Sex 2”, promises to be more educational than the first.
 SHANNA PROVOST interviews key people in the film.

 CL: How did Sacred Sex 2 come about?

 CONNOP: We had created a whole wave of interest after the documentary Sacred Sex and people wanted more in-depth, more nitty gritty, practical information on how to practice sacred sex.
-We had stimulated the topic in people’s minds-got people questioning and thinking about their sexuality and sexuality in general.
-Where Sacred Sex provoked people to question, Sacred Sex 2 takes sex a bit deeper, showing in a practical sense what it is people actually do to have sacred sex.
+We had stimulated the topic in people’s minds.
+Got people questioning and thinking about their sexuality and sexuality in general.
+Where “Sacred Sex” provoked people to question, “Sacred Sex 2” takes sex a bit deeper.
+Showing in a practical sense what it is people actually do to have sacred sex.
 It also looks at how practicing sacred sex affects the modern relationship and how it can enhance it.

 CL: Was it easy to get couples to participate in the film?

 CONNOP: No, it was reasonably difficult to get couples to match my brief.
 I wanted a range of ages and types of people.
-Finding those people who were practicing sacred sex and who were willing and available to show that in public wasn’t easy.
+Finding those people who were practicing sacred sex and were willing and available to show that in public wasn’t easy.
 I also wanted genuine sacred sex practitioners, not models.
 We used a closed set in Byron Bay with a crew hand-picked for their sensitivity and interest in the subject.

 CL: Were aesthetics important to you?

 CONNOP: Yes – it’s more pleasant to watch a beautiful body, but we didn’t set out to find “perfect bodies” for the film.
-A couple of the women were a bit more on the generous side than if we’d used models, but they look more like real people — someone you might know.
+A couple of the women were a bit more on the generous side than if we’d used models.
+But they look more like real people — someone you might know.
 We also used a make-up artist to help people enhance their physical beauty.
-I was happy to use Diane and Kerry because they are an attractive, more mature couple, so people can see that sacred sex is not just for young beautiful hunks.
+I was happy to use Diane and Kerry because they are an attractive, more mature couple.
+So people can see that sacred sex is not just for young beautiful hunks.
 But don’t forget, if you’re having sacred sex, then you are feeling yummy and blissful anyway, and your body takes on that glow.

 CL: Who is this film for?

-CONNOP: It’s intended for a general audience, particularly couples, but really for anyone interested in transforming their sexuality — and who knows who that person will be?
-When Sacred Sex went to air I received letters from the deep north of Queensland, Africa, the United States- you just don’t know who this topic will touch.
+CONNOP: It’s intended for a general audience, particularly couples, but really for anyone interested in transforming their sexuality.
+And who knows who that person will be?
+When “Sacred Sex” went to air, I received letters from the deep north of Queensland, Africa, and the United States.
+You just don’t know who this topic will touch.
 I wanted to present the ideas in an accessible, not esoteric way.
-Let’s face it, most people would wish to have fulfilling sexual experiences, and if there’s something you can watch to help open the door, then that’s great, whether you try some of the techniques directly or just talk about it.
+Let’s face it, most people would wish to have fulfilling sexual experiences.
+And if there’s something you can watch to help open the door, then that’s great.
+Whether you try some of the techniques directly or just talk about it.
 I hope it’s an inspiration for those seeking sacred lovemaking.

 CL: Was it difficult to shoot such an intimate film?

 CONNOP: I felt the couples were very brave.
 They all felt that the experience of being in the video was a journey for them.
-They weren’t just ‘performing’ as we were filming, they were actually experiencing everything and being very real about it.
+The couples weren’t just ‘performing’ as we were filming, they were actually experiencing everything and being very real about it.
 Some of them found it an opening for their relationship to have witnesses to their intimacy.
 I’m so happy that you can really feel the commitment from the couples in the film.

 CL: What are your aspirations for the film?